EconPapers

 Economics Working Papers from Department of Economics and Business, Universitat Pompeu Fabra

 Abstract: The defaults of Philip II have attained mythical status as the origin of sovereign debt crises.
-The king failed to honor his debts four times during his reign.
-In this paper, we reassess the fiscal position of Habsburg Spain.
-New archival evidence allows us to derive comprehensive estimates of revenue, debt, and expenditure.
-The data show the king’s debts were sustainable.
+We reassess the fiscal position of Habsburg Castile, deriving comprehensive estimates of revenue, debt, and expenditure from new archival data.
+The king’s debts were sustainable.
 Primary surpluses were large and rising.
-Our new debt series shows that Spain’s debt burden declined until the late 1580s.
-Spain’s fiscal position only deteriorated after the defeat of the “Invincible Armada,” and to a limited extent.
-Despite this deterioration, debt/GDP ratios were broadly unchanged across Philip’s reign.
-Spanish finances at the height of its imperial ambition compare favorably with those of other early modern fiscal states, including Britain.
-Our results suggest that the defaults of Philip II reflected short-term liquidity crises, and were not a sign of unsustainable debts.
+Debt-to-revenue ratios remained broadly unchanged during Philip’s reign.
+Castilian finances in the sixteenth century compare favorably with those of other early modern fiscal states at the height of their imperial ambitions, including Britain.
+The defaults of Philip II therefore reflected short-term liquidity crises, and were not a sign of unsustainable debts.

 Keywords: Debt sustainability; Early modern economic history; Philip II; State borrowing; Debt overhang; tax reform (search for similar items in EconPapers)